Standout South African Gin Brands – Locally Crafted & Distilled

 Flowstone Wild African Botanicals Gin

 Flowstone is a small batch gin lovingly hand-crafted in the Cradle of Humankind.
-They use the rich palette of wild African indigenous flowers, leaves, berries and fruits, hand-picked from the Mountain Bushveld vegetation that surrounds the distillery, to create their unique and distinctive gins.
+They use the rich palette of wild African indigenous flowers, leaves, berries and fruits, hand-picked from the Mountain Bushveld vegetation that surrounds the distillery, to create three unique and distinctive gins.

-Flowstone Marula, with just a hint of tangy Marula and all the delight of springtime in the bush, soft and easy-drinking, it’s like sipping an African sunset.
+Flowstone Marula, with just a hint of tangy Marula and all the delight of springtime in the bush, soft and easy-drinking; it’s like sipping an African sunset.

-Flowstone Wild Cucumber Gin, fresh with delightful green notes from the African Wild Cucumber – a complex, layered and intriguing gin.
+Flowstone Wild Cucumber Gin – fresh with delightful green notes from the African Wild Cucumber; a complex, layered and intriguing gin.

-flowstone.co.za| Facebook | Instagram | Twitter
+flowstone.co.za| Facebook | Instagram |Â Twitter

 Geometric Gin